LeonelKero/next-app/README.md

 #### Inner routes

+THESE ARE THE ENDPOINTS HANDLE BY NextAuth

-- `/api/auth/signin` defined by NextAuth for builtin to navigate to SignIn page.
+- `/api/auth/signin` defined by NextAuth for SignIn.

+- `/api/auth/signiout` defined by NextAuth for logout.